-In the fall of 2016, The Conservation Fund acquired 7.1 acres of land on Browns Mill Road in southeast Atlanta to become the city’s first Community Urban Food Forest.
-Atlanta’s first Food Forest will become a designed and managed public park that grows a wide variety of fruits, vegetables, nuts, and mushrooms and makes them available for public consumption.
+In the fall of 2016, The Conservation Fund acquired 7.1 acres of land on Browns Mill Road in southeast Atlanta.
+This site will become Atlanta's first Community Urban Food Forest, as well as a new model for a City of Atlanta park.
+The food forest will produce a wide variety of fresh, flavorful, and healthy nuts, fruits, vegetables, herbs, and mushrooms, which will become available for public consumption.
 Located in an area identified as a food desert, the site was a working farm as recently as 2000.
 Neighbors still talk about the land’s former owners, Ruby and Willie Morgan, who left excess produce from their farm on fence posts for neighbors to claim and enjoy.
-The City of Atlanta’s Office of Resilience and community partners are engaging in s community need-finding, brainstorming, and design exercises that help determine the eventual output of food.
+The City of Atlanta’s Office of Resilience and community partners are engaging in community need-finding, brainstorming, and design exercises that will help determine the eventual output of food.
 This is summary of the 12-month Community Vision Plan Process.